MichaelStott/tech-squawks/web/content/aws/overview/account.md

 weight: 1
 ---

-An _AWS Account_ functions as a container for organizing and isolating cloud resources.
+After initially signing up for AWS, a default _root account_ is created.
+AWS _accounts_ function as containers for organizing and isolating cloud resources.
 For example, deployment environments, such as development, staging, and production, often utilize distinct AWS accounts.
-In addition, accounts act as a security boundary, as only users with valid account credentials can access those particular cloud resources. [^1]
+In addition, accounts act as a security boundary, ensuring only authorized users can access particular cloud resources. [^1]

 ![Regions and Availability Zones](/images/aws/aws_accounts.png)